higgi13425/rmrwr-book/_book/io103-protecting_phi.md

 Protected health information (PHI) is any information in the medical record or designated record set that can be used to identify an individual and that was created, used, or disclosed in the course of providing a health care service such as diagnosis or treatment.
 HIPAA regulations allow researchers to access and use PHI when necessary to conduct research.
 However, HIPAA applies only to research that uses, creates, or discloses PHI that enters the medical record or is used for healthcare services, such as treatment, payment, or operations.

-Identifying PHI in your data files is the first step in protecting PHI.
+Identifying PHI in your data files is the next step in protecting PHI.
 Per US law, there are 18 types of data that are considered PHI.

 1. Names;
 2. All geographical subdivisions smaller than a State, including street address, city, county, precinct, zip code, and their equivalent geocodes, except for the initial three digits of a zip code, if according to the current publicly available data from the Bureau of the Census: (1) The geographic unit formed by combining all zip codes with the same three initial digits contains more than 20,000 people; and (2) The initial three digits of a zip code for all such geographic units containing 20,000 or fewer people is changed to 000.